sethforprivacy/sethforprivacy.com/content/about.md

 ### Monero

-[Monero](https://www.getmonero.org/) is a cryptocurrency that aims to be a privacy-preserving decentralized digital cash, allowing users to transact directly p2p without any trusted third parties while retaining strong anonymity.
+[Monero](https://www.getmonero.org/) is a cryptocurrency that aims to be a privacy-preserving, decentralized, digital cash, allowing users to transact directly peer-to-peer without any trusted third parties while retaining strong privacy.

 ### Tor

 [Tor](https://www.torproject.org/) is an anonymity network protocol that helps users avoid ISP and government network surveillance.
 It is the backbone of many privacy tools, and is a great initiative to help user's remain anonymous while online.

+The Tor browser is the browser I would recommend people use for everyday browsing as it includes many default privacy protections by-default, while also sending all traffic natively over the Tor network.

 ### Signal